TRIBEXSLLME/blog-site/README.md

 # React + Vite

+the live deployment of the site is at https://blog-site-orcin-omega.vercel.app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: